Efficient Continual Pre-training for Building Domain Specific Large Language Models: Experimental Setup

 \subsection{Evaluation tasks}

-We evaluate the models on financial tasks to evalaute the effectiveness of our domain-adaptive continual pre-training.
+\paragraph{Finance Domain Tasks} We evaluate the models on financial tasks to evalaute the effectiveness of our domain-adaptive continual pre-training.
 We adopt the \textit{FLARE} framework \citep{pixiu} to evaluate our models.
 FLARE extends the LLM evaluation framework \textit{lm-evaluation-harness}\footnote{https://github.com/EleutherAI/lm-evaluation-harness} by including various financial tasks.
 We follow their instruction prompt, data split, and metric computation for comparison.
-We consider following 4 tasks used in \cite{bloombergGPT, pixiu}: (1) \textbf{Financial Phrase Bank}.
+We consider following 4 tasks used in \citealp{bloombergGPT, pixiu}: (1) \textbf{Financial Phrase Bank}.
 FPB is a sentiment classification task on financial news \citep{fpb}.
 The sentiment reflects whether the news is considered as positive/neutral/negative by investors.
 (2) \textbf{FiQA SA.} An aspect based sentiment classification task based on financial news and headlines \citep{fiqasa}.
 (3) \textbf{Headline.} Binary classification task on whether a headline on a financial entity contains certain information \citep{headlines}.
 Each news article is associated with 9 tags like “price or not”, “price up”, “price down”, “price stable”, “past price”, and “asset”.
 (4) \textbf{NER.} Financial named entity extraction task is based on credit risk assessment section of SEC reports.
-Words in this task are annotated with PER, LOC, ORG, and MISC.
+Words in this task are annotated with PER, LOC, ORG, and MISC. \paragraph{General Domain Tasks} To evaluate the effect of domain training on the non-domain abilities, we evaluate on the following open domain tasks: (1) \textbf{ARC}~\cite{boratko2018systematic}: measures the ability of predicting an output grid after a demonstration of a task for the first time; (2) \textbf{MMLU}~\cite{hendrycks2020measuring}: tests knowledge of 57 tasks including elementary mathematics, history, and law; (3) \textbf{TruthfulQA}: Measures question answering ability on 817 questions in 38 categories~\cite{lin2021truthfulqa}.
+(4) \textbf{HellaSwag} ~\cite{zellers2019hellaswag}: measures commonsense ability to generate a relevant follow up sentence, given an event description.